Detroit River: Economy

 passing through the Detroit River.
 Lake freighters are a common sight on the river.

 The Detroit Princess is one of many cruise ships on the river.

+Detroit river flowing between Detroit on left and Windsor on right.

 The Detroit River is used for shipping and trading.
 The earliest use of the river for these economic activities was the shipping of furs for trade as early as the 17th century.
 By the time the fur trade decreased, Michigan had begun to exploit the lumber-rich areas of Northern Michigan and the Upper Peninsula.
 Detroit turned into a major industrial region, largely because of the Detroit River.
 The only way a ship could travel out of the upper Great Lakes system was to travel down the Detroit River.
 From there, ships could travel anywhere in the world out of the St. Lawrence Seaway or the Erie Canal to New York City.
 At the beginning of the 20th century, the automotive industry boomed, and the many manufacturers imported abundant supplies of iron ore, sand, limestone and wood.

 The Detroit River provides substantial revenue for the local economies.
 A 1991 study showed $20.1 million came from sales related to waterfowl hunting along the Detroit River.
 The same year, bird watching, photography, and other non-consumptive uses of waterfowl contributed another $192.8 million to Michigan's economy.
 Local economies benefit through boating registrations and fishing licenses.
 It is estimated walleye fishing alone brings in $1 million to the economy of communities along the lower Detroit River each spring.
 Other fish caught by recreational fisherman include white bass, bluegill, crappie, freshwater drum, smallmouth bass, northern pike and muskie.
 There are over 800,000 recreation boats in Michigan, and more than half of them are regularly used on or near the Detroit River.
 Popular river destinations in Detroit include the Detroit International Riverfront and Belle Isle Park — both of which host events throughout the year.
 Several restaurants on the river have docks for boaters.
 Tour boats and dinner cruises travel through the sights of Detroit and the undeveloped islands downriver.
 Cruise ships support tourism on the Great Lakes and dock at the Port Detroit passenger terminal downtown.
 The iconic Renaissance Center is on the banks of the Detroit River.